Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 - *Blue witch*, can give 4 res, incredible on magic focused deck and still decent otherwise
 - *Sigil essence*, 2 res and immune, very good option
 - *Sun priestess*, gives 2 res but has bad synergy with demons (*Melgaroth*) so usually avoid it
+- *Fairy queen [FAIRY] I*, bad before the quest and hard one to complete, but on low inferno you might have time to play it 30 times and get the quest done, decent res after the quest but not amazing for the effort

 - *Druid of the high elves*, mana cost is pretty high but gives 2 res and immune ultimately
 - *Dhorion, the holy Sentienl [ANCIENT]*, gives 1 res at the end of every turn if played right, plus armor.
 Little slow but combined with first turn protection (immune, daze, skills) it's the best resistance option